 Log into your blog.
 You do this by typing in your blog address and /wp-admin in the URL window (so it would be www.yourdomainname.com/wp-admin) and enter the user name and password you used to set up WordPress in cPanel.
 This will bring you to your dashboard.

-The first thing you want to do is to click on Settings (at the bottom of the left side menu) and in the General Settings, type in the title of your blog, your tagline (if you have / want one), the URL and address of your blog (unless it’s already there), your email address and your date and time format preferences.
+The first thing you want to do is to click on Settings (in the left side dashboard menu) and in the General Settings, type in the title of your blog, your tagline, the URL and address of your blog (unless it’s already there), your email address and your date and time format preferences.
 Click Save Changes.

 Then, in the left hand menu, click on “Permalinks” and make sure Post name is selected.
 This will make sure your posts have nice and “clean” URLs with your post title in the URL (instead of things like MyDomainName.com/?p=123).
 Once you’ve done that, click Save Changes.

-In “Reading”, set things up the way you want them (if you are using your blog as a website, you want to make the front page a Static page) and you obviously want the search engines to find you, so make sure that box is not checked.
+In “Reading”, set things up the way you want them.
+If you are using your blog as a website, you want to make the front page a Static page, and if you are using it as a blog, select “Your latest posts”.
+You obviously want the search engines to find you, so make sure that the Search Engine Visibility box is not checked.

 Click on “Writing” and select the options you want.
 They’re mostly a matter of preference, but one thing you want to make sure here is that your blog “pings”, so in the window on the bottom of the Writing settings, make sure it says http://rpc.pingomatic.com/.
 What that means is that every time you publish a new post, the search engines will be alerted that you posted something, which is a good thing.
 Click Save changes.